microsoft/powercat-automation-kit/CONTRIBUTING.md

 ## Contribute with Code

-If you are interested in contributing to the CoE Starter Kit by fixing issues or adding features please read the [How to Contribute](HOW_TO_CONTRIBUTE.md) guide.
+If you are interested in contributing to the Automation Kit by fixing issues or adding features please read the [How to Contribute](HOW_TO_CONTRIBUTE.md) guide.

 ## Thank You